-The 8A34044 Four-Channel Universal Frequency Translator is a highly integrated timing device with two Digital PLL (DPLL) channels and six Digitally Controlled Oscillator (DCO) channels.
-The DPLLs can lock to external references or operate in free run, and can be configured as DCOs.
-Each of the DCOs can be synchronized by any of the DPLLs or they can operate in free run.
+The 8A34045 Two-Channel Universal Frequency Translator is a highly integrated timing device with two Digital PLL (DPLL) channels and six Digitally Controlled Oscillator (DCO) channels.
+The DPLLs can lock to external references or operate in free run, and can also be configured as DCOs.
+Each DCO can be synchronized by any of the DPLLs or they can operate in free run.
 The DCOs can alternatively be controlled by an external algorithm for Optical Transport Network (OTN) applications.